GeographicaGS/Docker-PostGIS/Nimble_Newt/README.md

 - __ENCODING:__ encoding to create the data store and the default database, if applicable.
 Defaults to _UTF-8_;

 - __LOCALE:__ locale for the data store and the default database, if any.
 Defaults to _en_US_;

-- __PSQL_SCRIPTS:__ semicolon separated psql scripts to be executed on the data store once created, in absolute path.
-Defaults to _null_, meaning no action is to be taken.
-See [Executing psql Scripts on Start Up](#Executing psql Scripts on Start Up) for more details;

-- __CREATE_USER:__ creates an user and a default database with this owner at startup.
-The structure of this parameter is _USERNAME;PASSWORD_, and it defaults to _null;null_, in which case no user and database will be created (very bad luck if you want your user and database to be called 'null' :| ).
-This user and database are created before any psql script is executed or any backup is restored;

-- __BACKUP_DB:__ semicolon separated names of databases to backup by default.
-Defaults to _null_, which means no database will be backed-up by default, or to _CREATE_USER_ in case any is used so default database will be backed up automatically.
-See [Backing Up Databases](#Backing Up Databases) for details;

-- __PG_RESTORE:__ semicolon separated names of database dumps to be restored.
-See [Restoring a Database Dump](#Restoring a Database Dump) for details.
-Defaults to _null_, meaning that no action is to be taken.
-Restores are done after all psql scripts are executed;

-- __UID_FOLDER:__ the folder in the container whose user and group ID must be matched for the postgres user.
-Defaults to _null_, meaning that the system will try to set the ID.
-Check [User Mapping](#User Mapping) for details.
-Please note that Docker for Mac on MacOS Sierra handles nicely the user mapping to the user running Docker, so this is not necessary;

 - __PG_HBA:__ configuration of _pg_hba.con_ access file.
 See [Configuring the Data Store](#Configuring the Data Store) for details;